-Early Head Start provides opportunities for you and your child to prepare for the transition to Head Start, such as visiting a Head Start classroom and participating in the daily activities offered.
+Head Start provides opportunities for you and your child to prepare for the transition to Kindergarten.
+Activities like field trips to a Kindergarten classroom and reading about Kindergarten are some of the ways children learn what to expect when they enter public school.
 You will also have opportunities to participate in the transition process through meetings and activities that support your role as your child's primary educator.
-Parents are encouraged to participate in Head Start/Early Head Start Parent Groups as a way to be actively engaged in their child's educational experience and provide suggestions and guidance to the program.
+Parents are encouraged to participate in Head Start

+Parent Groups as a way to be actively engaged in their child's educational experience and provide suggestions and guidance to the program.